LiFi is a communication method that uses LEDs instead of dongles or antennas to provide internet access and data transfer at ultrahigh speeds.

 Requires Additional Devices

 There’s no consumer Smartphone or computer with built-in LiFi support yet.
-One would need additional devices to use it on their laptop – Two signal emitters on both ends (one being the device and other being the already existing LED), and two signal receivers (again, one for the laptop and other hooked at your ceiling).
+One would need additional devices to use it on their laptop – Two signal emitters on both ends (one being the device and the other being the already existing LED), and two signal receivers (again, one for the laptop and the other hooked to your ceiling).

-Pure LiFi products claim to use a single AP (emitter) for multiple client-side devices (laptops and Smartphones) but you will still need multiple receivers for every single device.
+Pure LiFi products claim to use a single AP (emitter) for multiple client-side devices (laptops and Smartphones), but you will still need a separate receiver for each device.

 Might Not Work During Night